An A to Z to common terms we use in school.

 Children are allowed to bring a small piece of fruit or vegetable into school for mid-morning break.
 This should be in a suitable named container if necessary.

 For children in Key Stage 1, we participate in a ‘free’ fruit scheme which provides all children with a variety of fruit or vegetables during the week (mainly bananas, apples, pears, satsumas & carrots).
 These are eaten during the afternoon.
-The scheme seems to be a real success with children trying different fruits and actually enjoying them!

 The school is managed by the Headteacher and the Governing Body.
 Parents are represented by a number of parent governors.
 The names of the governors and their responsibilities can be found on this website or in the prospectus.
 As this school is a church school, 10% of all capital expenditure must be raised by the governors.
 This is why we ask parents to contribute £20 per family per term to the Governors Fund.